-- In E/R diagrams we may indicate by a rounded arrow the referential integrity constraint that the entity connected by some relationship is required to exist.
-[Figure 2.18] - In E/R diagrams we may indicate multiplicity constraints on the lines connecting a relationship.
+In E/R diagrams we may:

+- Indicate by a rounded arrow the referential integrity constraint that the entity connected by some relationship is required to exist.
+[Figure 2.18] - Indicate multiplicity constraints on the lines connecting a relationship.
 [Figure 2.19]